kaltura/kaltura-player-js/docs/how-to-build-a-plugin.md

 # Writing a Basic Plugin
-Let's see how we can write a simple plugin, such that does not required any installation or setup steps except of a player script in our hand (remotely or locally).
+In this section, we'll learn how to write a simple plugin, one that doesn't require any installation or setup steps except for a player script in hand (remotely or locally).

-Our steps will follow both Vanilla JavaScript & ES6 examples.
+We'll use both Vanilla JavaScript & ES6 examples.

-> If you're using ES6 already, you can use that syntax with your transpiler/language of choice (`Babel`, `TypeScript`, `Flow`, etc).
+>Note: If you're using ES6 already, you can use that syntax with your transpiler/language of choice (`Babel`, `TypeScript`, `Flow`, etc).

 ## Step 1 - Import the Player Library

+1 .
 In your ***index.html*** file, include a path to the player script:
 ```html
 <!DOCTYPE html>
 <html lang="en">